PRIMARY ELECTIONS STATE BY STATE

 One thing unites all Florida voters: the growing frustration with a political system that is broken, rigged, and unfair.
 Florida disenfranchises more independent voters than any other state in the country.
 3.6 million independent voters – 27% of all registered Floridians – are currently barred from participating in the taxpayer funded primary elections.
 For many Florida voters, the primary election is the only election that matters, with a mere 16% of general election races in the state considered competitive.

 With the initiative on the ballot in November 2020, Florida Open Primaries brought together a diverse coalition of Floridians- including grassroots leaders Florida Fair and Open Primaries– to get their message to vote YES on 3 in front of as many Floridians as possible.
-Our work is not done yet here–the movement to let all voters vote continues!
+Our work is not done yet here.

 Sign-up as a Supporter